MannLabs/alphapept/README.md

 For macOS Catalina, open the configuration of zsh via the terminal:
 * Type in `cd` to navigate to the home directory.
 * Type `nano ~/.zshrc` to open the configuration of the terminal
-* Add the path to your mono installation: `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/lib/pkgconfig:/Library/Frameworks/Mono.framework/Versions/Current/lib/pkgconfig:$PKG_CONFIG_PATH`.
+* Add the path to your mono installation: `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/lib/pkgconfig:/Library/Frameworks/Mono.framework/Versions/6.12.0/lib/pkgconfig:$PKG_CONFIG_PATH`.
+Make sure that the Path matches to your version (Here 6.12.0)
 * Save everything and execute `. ~/.zshrc`
 4. Navigate to the alphapept folder and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.